logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_view/feature_logging.md

-# User Guide: Feature Logging with Feature View
+# User Guide: Feature and Prediction Logging with a Feature View

-Feature logging is essential for tracking and auditing the data your models use.
+Feature logging is essential for debugging, monitoring, and auditing the data your models use.
 This guide explains how to log features and predictions, and retrieve and manage these logs with feature view in Hopsworks.

 ## Logging Features and Predictions

-After you have trained a model, logging the features it uses and the predictions it makes is crucial.
-This helps track what data was used during inference and allows for validation of predictions later.
-You can log either transformed or/and untransformed features.
+After you have trained a model, you can log the features it uses and the predictions with the feature view used to create the training data for the model.
+You can log either transformed or/and untransformed features values.

 ### Enabling Feature Logging